 “The people involved are the most helpful.
 Pleasant and understanding- it’s been a very worthwhile course.” - Person with Dementia

 - Minds in Motion participants have early to mid-stage signs of dementia and are accompanied by their care partners

-- In some circumstances individuals register on their own, please connect with your local Alzheimer Society for more information on this option
+- In some circumstances individuals register on their own, please connect with our program services line at 519-742-8518 x 2090.

 - A maximum of 11 couples, or 22 participants, enrolled in each eight-week program

 The 2-hour program runs once a week, for 8 weeks, in a community-based program centre, and offers: